Mobile smart devices are something that employees rely on every day, but they can open up new vulnerabilities on a network.

 Configuration can be varied according to device type, user profile, or ownership model.
 These groups of devices can be configured in bulk, but there is always the possibility of individual configuration.
 Users with their own devices can enroll to get included in the network.
 The delivery method for apps and data files is called Backpack.
 The central administrator creates a bundle of files and then sends out access permissions to groups, individuals, or the entire network.
 These bundles will go out to user-owned devices once they have enrolled and been included in a user group.

-Lost or stolen phones can have all of their rights revoked and can be locked or wiped remotely.
+Lost or stolen mobile phones can have all of their rights revoked and can be locked or wiped remotely.
 Meraki automatically tracks mobile plan usage, so excessive activity can be identified from live reports and stolen devices can be cut off from the phone and data services immediately.

 Related post: Best Cisco Network Monitoring Tools